glycodynamics/Tutorial-vmd/README.md

 rn on/off axis (Display → Axes → on/Off).

 ## 2. Visualizing the Structures Using VMD
 First, we will focus on visualizing the protein – after all, the protein is likely to be an essential part of any structure in the PDB.
-After that, we will explore representations of the carbohydrates/glycans.
+After that, we will explore representations of carbohydrates/glycans.

 ### 2.1 Visualizing the protein
 • Open VMD, Go to File, and choose New Molecule.
 Browse the PDB structure you want to load (e.g. 2CHB.pdb) and click load.